isaacnmm/pestpolicy-hugo2XX/content/posts/red-eyed-crocodile-skink-care/index.md

 ### 1. Housing
 The Red-eyed croc skinks are mainly found in New Guinea and other locations with cool and moist weather.
 These creatures will climb onto the low-lying decor and branches but they aren't huge climbers.
 Therefore, on space, Red-eyed croc skinks value floor space more compared to the height in their enclosure.
 So, get an enclosure or tank that is roughly 18" by 18" or 30" by 12".
-For instance, check the �Zilla's 200-long� or the Exo Terra's Small as they'll give the reptile a great housing space.
+For instance, check the Zilla's 200-long or the Exo Terra's Small as they'll give the reptile a great housing space.
 The croc skinks will live best as a male and a female or just singly.
 Females will be territorial and defensive when places together while males tend to fight.
 You should keep the croc skinks in tanks or locations that have high humidity - and you may require to use some moss covering such as the New Zealand sphagnum.
 These help in holding moisture while also increasing the spaces' humidity.
 Further, such as an environment with foliage cover that is low lying (plus taller foliage) offers great hiding spots and increases the creatures' comfort - check the
 [Welfare Assessment Method](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6356264/)